Warehouse Order Picking: 8 Strategies & Methods to Consider

 2. Batch Order Picking

 In batch picking, pickers process multiple orders at the same time.
 Typically, orders are batched depending on the similarity of the SKUs in each order.
 This allows the picker to pick the same SKU for multiple orders at the same time, reducing their overall travel time within the warehouse and increasing the efficiency of the overall pick.
-This method is often employed when working with Goods-to-Person technologies such as pick-to-light, AS/RS, and AMRs.
+This method is often employed when working with Goods-to-Person technologies such as AS/RS, and AMRs with integrated pick-to-light systems.

 Benefits of Batch Order Picking

 The primary benefit of batch order picking is the fact that it reduces travel time by batching together similar orders and SKUs, which works to improve the operation’s speed-related KPIs.
-Batch picking works best for those operations that often process similar orders.
+Batch picking works best for those operations that often process orders with Pareto 80/20 type similarities.

 3. Zone Picking

-In zone picking, the warehouse is essentially divided into different sections or “zones.”
-Each picker is assigned a specific zone, where they travel to pick SKUs as required for the orders currently being processed.
+In zone picking, the warehouse is essentially divided into different sections, areas or “zones.”
+Each picker is assigned a specific zone, where they travel and remain to pick SKUs as required for the orders currently being processed.

-Another option is to have a centralized order consolidation zone.
+Another option is to have a centralized order consolidation zone or pack-out.
 This is where totes each containing a portion of an order are routed to and consolidated into one tote or shipper to be packed.

 Benefits of Zone Picking

 Because pickers do not travel throughout the entire warehouse, zone picking is often more efficient compared to other picking strategies.
+It allows the best technologies per zone to be deployed for its SKU population.
 It can be particularly beneficial for reducing labor and for operations that experience congestion in multiple areas, as it limits traffic to one (or a handful) of pickers per zone.

 4. Cluster Picking